openzfsonosx/spl/README.markdown

 See http://openzfsonosx.org/ for more information.

-Please note that 'llvm-gcc' or 'clang' has to be used for compiling KEXTs.
+Please note that 'llvm-gcc' or 'clang' should be used for compiling the KEXTs.
 Pure 'gcc' will produce unstable builds.

 ```